23. Back in La La Land

-Coming back to Los Angeles after being released form McLean almost felt like a dream.
+Coming back to Los Angeles after being released from McLean felt like a dream.
 Not as in it was a dream come true, but meaning I felt like I wasn’t completely back.
 I was in a dream state of sorts and felt like I was observing myself.
-I had been to a distant, unimaginable place and did very unusual things among highly abnormal people.
-After that experience, to be placed back into your old “normal” life routine feels anything but normal.
+I had been to a distant, unimaginable place and did very unusual things among very unique people.
+After that experience, returning to my old, “normal” life routine felt anything but normal.
 I guess the best way to describe it is that I now understood what people meant by the inability to readjust back into a normal routine after an extraordinary experience.
 I understood why soldiers returning from war couldn’t ever just resume their lives back in the States without a sense of unease.
 True, being home was a good thing, but after being somewhere that only those who were there as well could understand, it was hard to relate to those who hadn’t shared that experience.

 Of course I was thrilled to see my family and friends again.
 I missed them very much.
-And it was nice to indulge freely in “luxuries” such as my mom’s cooking, eating at nice restaurants with my dad and having lunch at outdoor cafes with friends.
+And it was nice to indulge freely in “luxuries” such as my mom’s cooking, eating at nice restaurants with my dad, and having lunch at outdoor cafes with friends.
 The pillow and mattress of my bed weren’t encased in blue plastic and I could shower without feeling like I was taping a scene in a prison movie.
-There was also the huge added benefit that I was treated and now had the tools to deal with my OCD, the real prison I lived in.
+There was also the huge added benefit that I was treated and now had the tools to deal with my OCD – a torturous type of prison.

-After we polished off the pizza boxes and went through a bottles of wine, we headed to Cliff’s apartment.
-When we arrived, the party was already heavily underway.
+After we polished off the last of the pizza boxes and went through a few bottles of wine, we headed to Cliff’s apartment.
+When we arrived, the party was already well underway.
 Cliff’s place was packed with freak shows and for only some of them this had to do with their being in costumes.
 Cliff’s parties always yielded an odd array of folk and that was part of the fun.
-It gave our group ample opportunity to laugh at people and take random photos.
+It gave our group ample opportunity to laugh and take random photos.

 Still it was really weird.
-Last week I spent my evenings in a group meeting at a mental hospital talking and listening about anxiety levels after performing odd exercises that evoked inner terror with a group in which some tortured souls were quietly crying, and now I was at a Halloween party in L.A. where drunk people where dressed in sexually evocative costumes and dancing salaciously under a strobe light to thumping techno music.
+Last week I spent my evenings in a group meeting at a mental hospital talking and listening about anxiety levels after performing odd exercises that evoked inner terror with a group in which some tortured souls were quietly crying, and now I was at a Halloween party in L.A. where drunk people were dressed in sexually evocative costumes and dancing salaciously under a strobe light to thumping techno music.
 Very different scenes.
 I participated as much as I could, but the overcrowding and sweaty bodies bumping against me started to take their toll as my inebriation wore off.
-At some pont, someone grabbed a blow up sex doll that I had been avoiding all night for the associations it represented and likely seedy outfit from where it was probably purchased, and held the doll next to me right before taking a group photo.
-Consequently my bare arm touched the blow up doll and my OCD seized the moment.
-Anxiety and unwanted thoughts started and I tolerated them as best as I could.
+At some point, someone grabbed a blow-up sex doll that I had been avoiding all night for the associations it represented and likely seedy outfit from where it was probably purchased, and held the doll next to me right before taking a group photo.
+Consequently, my bare arm touched the blow-up doll and my OCD seized the moment.
+Anxiety and intrusive thoughts started and I tolerated them as best as I could.
 Ultimately, after I was stone sober, I decided I had enough and without saying goodbye to my friends, I left.
-I started to walk back to Kelcy’s apartment which was a long walk away from Cliff’s apartment, but within a doable distance.
-The long walk would actually be good.
+I started to walk back to Kelcy’s apartment which was a long walk away from Cliff’s apartment, but still within a doable distance.
+A long walk would actually be good.
 I was over-stimulated from the chaos of the Halloween party and needed some quiet activity to occupy me.
 Walking was perfect.

 When I reached Kelcy’s apartment I was tired.
-Unfortunately I didn’t ask Kelcy for the key, so I was locked out.
+Unfortunately, I didn’t ask Kelcy for the key, so I was locked out.
 She had a ground floor apartment with a small deck, so I decided to climb over the stucco wall to get to the deck.
-This proved a bit more physically demanding than I anticipated, but I made it and once on her deck, I laid down on her well-padded patio chaise, pulled the throw blanket it held over me and fell asleep.
+This proved a bit more physically demanding than I anticipated.
+But I made it over and once on her deck, I laid down on her well-padded patio chaise, pulled the throw blanket it held over me and gladly fell asleep.